arbor-sim/arbor/doc/python/morphology.rst

         :type: int

         Integer tag meta-data associated with the segment.
-        Typically the tag would correspond to the SWC structure identifier: soma=1, axon=2, dendrite=3, apical dendrite=4, however arbitrary tags, including zero and negative values, can be used.
+        Typically, the tag would correspond to the SWC structure identifier: soma=1, axon=2, dendrite=3, apical dendrite=4, however arbitrary tags, including zero and negative values, can be used.